Geocaching: Geocaching.com

 The largest site is Geocaching.com, owned by Groundspeak Inc., which began operating in late 2000.
-With a worldwide membership and a freemium business model, the website claims millions of caches and members in over 200 countries.
+With a worldwide membership and a freemium business model, the website claims millions of caches and members in over 190 countries and all seven continents including Antarctica.
 Hides and events are reviewed by volunteer regional cache reviewers before publication.
-Free membership allows users access to coordinates, descriptions, and logs for some caches; for a fee, users are allowed additional search tools, the ability to download large amounts of cache information onto their gps at once, instant email notifications about new caches, and access to premium-member-only caches.
+Free membership allows users access to coordinates, descriptions, and logs for some caches; for a subscription fee, users are allowed additional search tools, the ability to download large amounts of cache information onto their GPS at once, instant email notifications about new caches, and access to premium-member-only caches.
 Geocaching Headquarters are located in the Fremont neighborhood of Seattle, Washington, United States.

 Opencaching Network

 The Opencaching Network provides independent, non-commercial listing sites based in the cacher's country or region.
 The Opencaching Network lists the most types of caches, including traditional, virtual, moving, multi, quiz, webcam, BIT, guest book, USB, event, and MP3.
-The Opencaching Network is less restrictive than many sites, and does not charge for the use of the sites, the service being community driven.
-Some (or all) listings may or may not be required to be reviewed by community volunteers before being published and although cross-listing is permitted, it is discouraged.
-Some listings are listed on other sites, but there are many that are unique to the Opencaching Network.
-Features include the ability to organize one's favourite caches, build custom searches, be instantly notified of new caches in one's area, seek and create caches of all types, export GPX queries, statpics, etc. Each Opencaching Node provides the same API for free (called "OKAPI") for use by developers who want to create third-party applications which can use the Opencaching Network's content.
+The Opencaching Network is less restrictive than many sites, and does not charge for the use of the sites, the service being community-driven.
+Some (or all) listings may or may not be required to be reviewed by community volunteers before being published.

-Countries with associated opencaching websites include the United States at www.opencaching.us; Germany at www.opencaching.de; Sweden at www.opencaching.se; Poland at www.opencaching.pl; Czech Republic at www.opencaching.cz; The Netherlands at www.opencaching.nl; Romania at www.opencaching.ro; the United Kingdom at www.opencache.uk.
+As opposed to Geocaching.com, cross-listing is permitted—that is, listing caches on both Opencaching as another network, like Geocaching.com.
+Many of Opencaching's caches are unique to the Opencaching Network, however.
+Some of the functions on the Opencaching Network include the following: